leaflabs/libmaple/docs/source/adc.rst

      D0, D1, D2, D3, D10, D11, D12, D13, D15, D16, D17, D18, D19, D20, D27, D28

+   Note that pins 3, 27, and 28 are not marked AIN on the silkscreen for Maple revisions through Rev 5, however, they **do work** as analog input pins.

 .. contents:: Contents
    :local: